 Medicare isn’t available until 65, so many early retirees have to consider non-subsidized healthcare.
 Premiums for family coverage without a government subsidy average a whopping $1,398 per month for an average $8,620 deductible.
 That can derail the best-made retirement plans.

 There’s no way to control the unexpected, but you can do your best to control long-term health risks.
 The leading causes of health-related death are heart disease, cancer and respiratory diseases.
 Exercising and eating healthy will go a long way in cutting down your healthcare and life insurance costs over time.

-Finding additional income streams, making lifestyle changes and committing to better money habits aren’t quick fixes, but working to save those extra dollars now can help put you on the road to early retirement.
+Finding additional income streams, making lifestyle changes and committing to better money habits aren’t quick fixes, but working to save those extra dollars now can help put you on the path to retire early.

 Jen Smith is a former staff writer at The Penny Hoarder.
 Freelancer Dennis Lynch contributed to this report.